iNeZiiaaH/iNeZiiaaH/README.md

 ### Hi there 👋

-# je m'appelle Didillon Erwan , j'ai 23 ans
+## je m'appelle Didillon Erwan , j'ai 23 ans
 ## Mes compétences
 HTML/CSS/WordPress/JavaScript

+- Francais
+- Anglais
+- Espagnol

 <!--
 **iNeZiiaaH/iNeZiiaaH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.